 If your cat’s behavior is prompted by stress, you may need to find ways to help them feel secure.
 You might place some blankets containing your cat’s scent in a box next to the litter box.
 With some time, your cat should start to explore the home and feel more confident.

-Your cat wants privacy
+2. Your cat wants privacy

 In some cases, cats may see their litter boxes as private spaces, and your cat might choose to retreat there for a nap.
 This is particularly common with enclosed litter boxes, which mimic the quiet security of other spaces cats like, like closets and cardboard boxes.

-If your cat seems to be sleeping in the litter box simply because they enjoy the privacy, then you may be able to change their behavior by giving him other spaces to snooze.
+If your cat seems to be sleeping in the litter box simply because they enjoy the privacy, then you may be able to change their behavior by giving them other spaces to snooze.
 Your cat might enjoy hiding out in cardboard boxes or on a cat tree with a perch that lets them get up above the action.

-Your cat is marking their territory
+3. Your cat is marking their territory

 Your cat may be sleeping in their litter box in an attempt to claim it as their property.
 If there are other pets in the household, your cat may be feeling defensive and be trying to keep other pets away from what they’ve decided is their space.